-Rajkummar Rao and Aditi Rao Hydari are pastel gods in their recent photoshoot - In.com
+Rajkummar Rao and Aditi Rao Hydari are pastel gods in their recent photoshoot - in.com

 Aditi Rao Hydari and Raj Kummar Rao for Elle India July Cover 2018 @rajkummar_rao @aditiraohydari @elleindiaofficial Editor : @supriya.dravid Fashion Editor : @rahulvijay1988 Creative Director : @mrudul.pathak Makeup & Hair (Aditi Rao) : @eltonjfernandez @inega.in Makeup & Hair ( Rajkumar Rao) : @nitin.ntd & @vijay.p.raskar Photogrpahy Assistant : @nithin_1990 & @abhivermaa Post Production : Tarun Khiwal Studio / @hussam.wahid & @lalitkumar.2004 . . . . . #Indian #fashion #photographer #tarunkhiwal #hasselbladmaster #iamnikon #nikonindia #broncolor #elle #elleindia #editorial

-This last one is our favourite.
+This last being our favourite.
 The white and pink pastel flash is working wonders and both the stars are killing it with their poise.
 Clearly, both stars have put the best fashion foot forward for this cover shoot.